Why it’s so good!

 Pour that lovely brownie batter into the par-baked pie shell and bake for 35-45 minutes.
 The time will depend on what pan you use and your oven.
 This brownie pie cooks quicker in a metal pan than in a ceramic pie dish.

 The brownie is ready when a toothpick comes out with sticky brownie mix attached.
 It shouldn’t be wet or fluid but when you rub it away from the toothpick it will be tacky.
 It will continue to bake in the pan after it’s taken out of the oven due to the residual heat.

 This fudgy chocolate pie will be hard to resist once you take it out of the oven but do wait for it to cool a little so that you can slice through and cut clean slices.
 Room temperature will give you the best result and use a sharp knife to cut gently so the whole top doesn’t just get crushed.

 I love mine with a scoop of vanilla ice cream on top.
 So, so good.
 Whipped cream is lovely too and doesn’t add any extra sweetness.

 It reheats like a dream so you can make it a day or two before, then reheat slices in the microwave or the whole thing in the oven for just a short time then serve.

-Yes, you can freeze it whole or sliced.
-Once cold, wrap it well in plastic wrap and then place in an airtight container if you have one the right size and freeze for up to 3 months.
+Yes, you can freeze the chocolate brownie pie whole or sliced.
+Once cold, wrap it well in plastic wrap and then place in an airtight container and freeze for up to 3 months.

 Let it thaw at room temperature (3-4 hours if it’s a whole pie) then reheat as required.
 Or you can eat it cold too.